ErykDarnowski/game-discount-checker/README.md

 ## Description

-A simple tool that scrapes game stores websites to check if game prices lowered.
+A simple cli tool that scrapes game store websites to check if a game's prices got lowered.

 ---